How many cars do we actually need?

 Some aspects of jobs that can be done during commutes will allow people to travel at non-peak times.
 Many jobs by the 2020s will have elements that can be done remotely.
-Freed from the need to drive, commuters will have more flexibility in office/ location based hours and hence the ability to travel when demand is lower and travel speeds faster, which can allow demand based pricing to have a greater impact on smoothing periods of peak demand.
+Freed from the need to drive, people can be more flexible about when they commute to and from their place of work, hence the ability to travel when demand is lower and travel speeds faster, which can allow demand based pricing to have a greater impact on smoothing periods of peak demand.

 3. Seat capacity.